-The call may fail with a throw exception for a variety of reasons:
+The call may fail with a thrown exception for a variety of reasons:

-- plugins are not supported (e.g., because of platform limitations or because the program was compiled/linked with a model that doesn't allow for dynamic loading). - the indicated argument does not correspond to a file. - the indicated argument does not correspond to an actual plugin. - the initialization of the module failed with an exception/ - some other reason (likely a system limitation of some sort).
+- plugins are not supported (e.g., because of platform limitations or because the program was compiled/linked with options that don't allow for dynamic loading). - the indicated argument does not correspond to a file. - the indicated argument does not correspond to an actual plugin. - the initialization of the module tries to (directly or indirectly) attach itself. - the initialization of the module failed with an exception. - some other reason (likely a system limitation of some sort).